cniruss0727/225-Team-Bien-MAC-cam/README.md

 # 225-Team-Bien-MAC-cam

+## FOR FUTURE DEVELOPERS
+* Platform: Processing v3.5.4
+* Libraries : OpenCV, ControlP5, Video, Minim, G4P
+* System: Windows/ (Poentially older MacOs but was never tested)
+* To connect to zoom: Use OBS (see more at:https://obsproject.com)
+* Download the zip file, extract it and click on exe to test

 ## Ultimate goals:
 A live cam software  for Macalester that runs on computers, which integrates all kinds of filters, especially macalester-themed filters, and you can take pictures/record videos.